-The first exploratory results -Table 3- are simple OLS, while in Table 4 we instrument all quantity variables by their third lag in order to avoid simultaneity problems between price and quantities movements.38 The results show that the estimated market structure variables are significant and with the expected sign.
-To wit, they show that increased competition by the non-leading brands is associated with lower prices.
+show that increased competition by the non-leading brands is associated with lower prices.
 Specifically in columns (1)-(4), of Table 3, the point estimates, with regard to the share of non-leading brands, compared to the median price location, range from -0.052 to -0.077.
-This implies that a 10 per cent increase is associated with a decrease of the price difference by -0.
-52 to -0.77 per cent depending on the specification.
-In terms of the data in our sample, it implies that if one of the 'other brands' increases its share from 5.4 per cent (which is the lowest average in the sample and refers to Spain) to 8.6 per cent (which is the highest average in the sample and refers to Ireland), i.e. an increase of 60%, the prices faced by consumers will, ceteris paribus, be at most (depending on the specification) 4.62 percent lower.
+This implies that a 10 per cent increase is associated with a decrease of the price difference by -0.52 to -0.77 per cent depending on the specification.
+In terms of the data in our sample, it implies that if one of the 'other brands' increases its share from 5.4 per cent (which is the lowest average in the sample and refers to Spain) to 8.6 per cent (which is the highest average in the sample and refers to Ireland), i.e. an increase of 60%, the prices faced by consumers will, ceteris paribus, be (depending on the specification) 4.62 percent lower.

 By contrast, a 10 per cent increase in the market leader's share (versus the share of the market leader in the median price location) is associated with an increase in the price differences by 0.49- 0.52 per cent (depending on the specification), indicating thus that an increasing tendency towards monopoly - i.e. less competition - is associated with higher prices.
-In our sample, this implies that if the market leader increases its share from 22 per cent (which refers to the average share in Germany in the sample, see Table B in Appendix) to 36 per cent (the share of the market leading brand in Austria and Ireland in our sample), i.e. a 63% increase, the prices consumer face would increase by, at most, 3.3 per cent.
+In our sample, this implies that if the market leader increases its share from 22 per cent (which refers to the average share in Germany in the sample, see Table 8 in Appendix) to 36 per cent (the share of the market leading brand in Austria and Ireland in our sample), i.e. a 63% increase, the prices consumer face would increase by 3.3 per cent.